jetbase-hq/jetbase/docs/commands/rollback.md

 - The failed migration remains in the database
 - An error message shows what went wrong
-- Fix the issue and retry
+- Fix the rollback statement directly in the migration file ( there is no checksum validation for rollback statements)

 ```bash
 # Check current state